DruvPai/DiffusionLab/README.md

 # DiffusionLab

-(Web documentation, including nice logo, coming soon.)
+Web documentation, including nice logo, coming soon.
+For now, please read the README.

 ## What is DiffusionLab?